C-Marquet/TMvisDB/README.md

 </details>

 ----
-#### :bulb: How to browse TMvis-DB:
+#### :bulb: How to browse TMvisDB:
-To browse the 46 million predicted transmembrane proteins in TMvis-DB via a table, you can show a random selection or use the following filters:
+To browse the 46 million predicted transmembrane proteins in TMvisDB via a table, you can show a random selection or use the following filters:
 - Transmembrane topology (alpha-helix, beta-strand)
 - Include/Exclude sequences with predicted signal peptides
 - Taxonomy (UniProt Organism Identifier, Domain, Kingdom)